Unleash/unleash-client-ruby/README.md

   # config.instance_id = "#{Socket.gethostname}"
 end
 ```
 For `config.instance_id` use a string with a unique identification for the running instance.
 For example: it could be the hostname, if you only run one App per host.
-Or the docker image id, if you are running in docker.
+Or the docker container id, if you are running in docker.
 If it is not set the client will generate an unique UUID for each execution.

 #### Set Unleash::Context